survivejs/react-book/manuscript/03_webpack_and_react.md

 export default () => <div>Learn Webpack</div>;
 ```

+Even though we aren't referring to React directly here, it is good to remember that the JSX will get transformed into calls going through it.
+Hence if you remove the `import` statement, the code will break.
+Babel plugin known as [babel-plugin-react-require](https://www.npmjs.com/package/babel-plugin-react-require) is able to generate the `imports` for you automatically if you prefer to avoid the imports.

 T> Note that we're using the *jsx* extension here.
 It helps us to tell modules using JSX syntax apart from regular ones.
 It is not absolutely necessary, but it is a good convention to have.

 ### Rendering Through *index.jsx*